-(2) A quorum shall consist of eight (8) members.

-(3) The Community Services Department, Community Assistance Division shall provide administrative support and serve as the BCC liaison to the Committee.
+- (2) A quorum shall consist of a majority of the current appointed members. - (3) The Community Services Department, Community Health Division shall provide administrative support and serve as the BCC liaison to the Committee.
 The Department shall accept nominations from representative agencies, community groups, and by the Committee on Aging itself.
 At such time as appointments are required to be made, the Chairman of the Board of County Commissioners will make membership appointments for the Committee on Aging during the Chairman's Report at the Board of County Commissioners' meeting.